 Trees have evolved over the last 360 million years into a wide range of shapes and sizes, adapted to a huge variety of habitats.

 Individual species play a myriad of economic, ecological, and cultural roles highly valued by today’s society.
 We depend on trees in our everyday lives – they provide us with food, timber and medicine.
-Furthermore, millions of species of plants and animals are intrinsically linked to tree species, depending on them for their survival.
+Furthermore, a myriad of species of plants and animals are intrinsically linked to tree species, depending on them for their survival.

 The uniqueness of trees means they often face their own individual challenges, for example: